osciva/osciva/README.md

 # 💫 About Me:
 Hello there!
 Welcome to my GitHub profile!
-I'm a third-year Computer Science student at the University of Barcelona.
+I'm a fourth-year Computer Science student at the University of Barcelona.

 I am passionate about programming and exploring new areas such as computer graphics, AI, security, video games,software development and many others.
 I love to take on new challenges and embark on personal projects.
 I believe that personal projects are a great way to learn and expand my skills.
 I am always eager to learn and try out new things, whether that is experimenting with a new technology or trying out a new programming language.<br><br>Collaboration is something that I hold in high regard.
 I enjoy working in a team, and I believe that it's an excellent way to come up with creative solutions and produce great results.
 Working with people with different perspectives is always exciting, and I believe that it's a great way to learn and grow.<br><br>On my GitHub account, you can find some of my personal projects that I have worked on.
 I am always looking for new and exciting ways to apply my programming skills, and I am open to any ideas or collaborations.
 Feel free to check out my repositories and don't hesitate to reach out if you have any questions or ideas to share!<br>